Oldranda1414/AutoDev/docs/testing.md

 Because of the nature of tests, i.e. running LLMs locally, test runtime can be quite high depending on the hardware used.

+Since AutoDev has a timeout of 1 hour when generating the LLM's response, bigger models might be unable to generate code in time, depending on the hardware used.

 ## Common strategies

 All test will be run with the following strategies: